+Hello, my dear colleagues!
 Developing listening skills is the first step in the second language acquisition process.
 The learners need to listen to meaningful and comprehensible language during their silent period of language acquisition.
 Speaking, as a productive skill, comes after the development of basic listening skills.
+This article will discuss the fundamentals of speaking and listening in TEYL.

-According to Shin and Crandal (2014), when designing listening activities for young learners, we need to remember the following seven principles:
+According to Shin and Crandal (2014), when designing listening activities for young learners, it is important to remember the following seven principles:

 - Use listening activities that reflect real-life learning.

-- The listening activities should be developmentally appropriate.
+- Focus on listening activities that are developmentally appropriate.

 - Use a variety of techniques to make listening input comprehensible.